28. Data Wrangling Summary

 -

-- Visual assessment: scrolling through the data in your preferred software application (Google Sheets, Excel, a text editor, etc.).
+Types of assessment: - Visual assessment: scrolling through the data in your preferred software application (Google Sheets, Excel, a text editor, etc.).

 -